 Some years ago, REAL Trends was retained by the Canadian Competition Bureau (picture the U.S. Federal Trade Commission and the Department of Justice Anti-Trust Division combined) to study the effects of minimum service standards in various states in America on discount, flat fee, and limited service brokerage firms.
-We concluded, after interviewing more than 25 firms, that although these firms had to add somewhat to their service offerings, it did not
+We concluded, after interviewing more than 25 firms, that although these firms had to add somewhat to their service offerings, it did not affect their businesses.

 No consumer is forced to use an agent by law or regulation.
 If that were the case, then we could blame the regulators or politicians who put them in their jobs for forcing consumers to do so.

 Sellers who list their homes with an agent do so at arm’s length.
 First, they don’t have to list with an agent.
 If they do, they can negotiate the commission.
 When they do enter into a listing agreement, they know how much the commission is.